Privacy Policy

 Confidentiality & Data Handling

 How Starry treats your facts, your documents, and your work product.
-Last updated June 2026.
+Last updated August 2026.

 Your facts stay yours